carlonicolo/introsde-2015-assignment-1/README.md

 * 90;
 * \> ;

-Well it means that we are executing the programma like this:
+Well it means that we are executing the program like this:
 ```shell
 $ java XpathHealthProfile getPersonByWeight 90 >
 ```
-in the main of the class XpathHealthProfile there is a series of if-else that check the first arg to see if there is a match with the methods implemented in the class.
+in the main of the class XpathHealthProfile there is a series of if-else that checks the first arg to see if there is a match with the methods implemented in the class.
 In this case i already showed that this method exists then the program works fine.

 ## **How run the assignment**

-To execute the evaluation script, firt we go in the main root of the project(where is the build.xml) and we need to execute this command:
+To execute the evaluation script, firt we go in the main root of the project(where is the build.xml) and then we need to execute this command:

 ```shell
 ant execute.evaluation
 ```

-This target dependes on **compile** then is possible execute it without explicit call the **target compile** because **execute.evaluation** perform the compilation too.
+This target dependes on **compile** then is possible execute it without explicit calling the **target compile** because **execute.evaluation** perform the compilation too.

 ### **The output**

 [Here](http://www.carlonicolo.com/IntroSDE/Assignment1/introsde-2015-assignment-1[CarloNicol%C3%B2].txt) there is the link to a txt file containing the output of the execute.evaluation target.
-I added an extra feature that explain in the next paragraph, this extra feature allow me to create a file **introsde-2015-assignment-1[CarloNicolò].txt** with the output of **target execute.evaluation**
+I added an extra feature, that will show in the next paragraph, this extra feature allow me to create a file **introsde-2015-assignment-1[CarloNicolò].txt** with the output of **target execute.evaluation**

 # Extra Features